-Approximately 100 citizens, educators, public servants and other dignitaries turned out today to witness a groundbreaking ceremony for the O’Dell Center.
+Approximately 100 citizens, educators, public servants and other dignitaries turned out on November 15, 2018, to witness a groundbreaking ceremony for the O’Dell Center.
 The O’Dell Center was made possible through the generosity and goodwill of Greenwood County voters, who passed a penny sales tax for capital projects, a $1.5 million federal grant and funds raised via the PTC Foundation.

 The Moss Family also did a lot to make the new facility possible.
 Ms. Elizabeth Moss, a longtime supporter of the college, donated the property across the street to the college, and the O’Dell Center will be the first building on the site.

 “My father came from a manufacturing background and so did his father,” said O’Dell’s son, Chip O’Dell.
 “We were just overwhelmed and honored that his name would be on the building, especially because it is a manufacturing and teaching facility.”
 The O’Dell family’s roots in manufacturing grow deep.